La-ah-Tech/bench/docs/bench_usage.md

  - **remote-reset-url**: Reset app remote url to frappe official
  - **remote-urls**: Show apps remote url
  - **switch-to-branch**: Switch all apps to specified branch, or specify apps separated by space
- - **switch-to-develop**: Switch Frappe and ERPNext to develop branch
+ - **switch-to-develop**: Switch Frappe and LaahTech-EM to develop branch

 ### A little advanced